rp13g10/fell_finder/README.md

 ## Current State

 This project is still in early development, with significant work still required before it's ready for general use.
 That said, with a little leg-work a viable PoC is now up and running.
 At present, the ingestion pipeline is largely up and running (although it's executed on-demand at the moment).
 A basic webapp is provided, which is able to plot routes on demand and display them to the user.
-The route finding page of the webapp is not feature complete; there are no GPX exports, and only one route is displayed to the user.
+The route finding page of the webapp is not feature complete; there are no GPX exports, and the UI is in need of refinement.
 Routes are generally created in less than a minute for shorter distances (up to 10k), although the algorithm has been tested up to marathon distance.
 The route-finding algorithm needs further improvement to reduce execution time and increase completion rates.